bogiplump/Visual-Time-Capsule/README.md

 # Visual Time Capsule
-**Visual Time Capsules** are meant to be a social platform that enables users and their friends to safe-keep their precious memories and aspirations and send them to their future selves.
+**Visual Time Capsules** are a social platform that enables users and their friends to safe-keep their precious memories and aspirations and send them to their future selves.

 ## Features
  - **Accounts:** Managed and created by users